- Routes to British citizenship

 What are the requirements for British nationality?

 To successfully apply for British citizenship, there are a number of key criteria that must first be satisfied.
-The exact set of requirements depends on your personal circumstances and the route through which you are applying for British citizenship.
+The exact set of eligibility requirements depends on your personal circumstances and the route through which you are applying for British citizenship.

-There are currently two different routes through which British citizenship can be applied for naturalisation and registration.
+There are currently two different routes through immigration control which British citizenship can be applied for naturalisation and registration.
 The two routes are very different: the first is open to those who have held Indefinite Leave to Remain (ILR) for a minimum of 12 months, whereas the second is open to those who have a claim to British citizenship by birth.
 For example, someone who was born overseas to a parent who was a British citizen by descent.

 The criteria for naturalisation are more lengthy than those for registration, which tend to revolve around where a person was born and the immigration status of their parents.
 Naturalisation, on the other hand, involves passing the Life in the UK Test and demonstrating the required level of English language proficiency.
 Contact our client care team today on 0161 826 9783 for more information.